cp274-b6-2023/footybettor/footybettor_GUI/README.md

-Please note, the user does not have to download any external libraries or packages in order to run the betting program, only the files provided within the footybettor_CML folder in the main branch of the repository on GitHub.
+Please note, the user does not have to download any external libraries or packages in order to run the betting program, only the files provided within the footybettor_GUI folder in the main branch of the repository on GitHub.